Jmevorach/Shepard-Setups/README.md

 [Shepard](https://github.com/Jmevorach/New-Shepard) setups from the Shepard User Community for use by anyone.

-If you add a setup please make sure to documentation inside the folder containing your setup so fellow Shepard users know how to run jobs on the setup and any other useful information!
+If you add a setup please make sure to add documentation inside the folder containing your setup so fellow Shepard users know how to run jobs on the setup and any other useful information!

 ## Table of contents